dantepedrosa/WPT-Automation/python_scripts/readme.md

 ## Contents

-This file explains the purposes of each of the other files in this folder, including:
+This main file explains the purposes of each of the other files in this folder, including:

 - ``cleanup.py`` - A cleanup tool used to clear junk files from current folder, gererated in the simulations.
 [Go to section...](#cleanuppy) | [Open file...](cleanup.py)